miletcxl/improved_dCTIDH/README.md

 ## Parameter Search
 We use greedy to find optimal configurations.
-The script explors the keyspace for primes with 151 to 226 ell_i and 1 to 18 batches.
+The script explores the key space for primes with 151 to 226 ell_i and 1 to 18 batches.
-We recomend to split up the search, as this will take a while (up to a month using 4 jobs with 48 threads each).
+We recommend to split up the search, as this will take a while (up to a month using 4 jobs with 48 threads each).

 ```sh
 cd scripts